 We are raising the next generation, so let’s do our part.

-Display and instill within your loved ones respect and affection for their unique, Islamic identity.
+Display and instill in your loved ones respect and affection for their unique Islamic identity.